Animal Welfare

 Animal welfare

-At Lidl GB, we are committed to protecting animal welfare, so we work hard to ensure that all animals in our supply chain live a good life.
+At Lidl GB, we work hard to ensure that all animals in our supply chain live a good life.
+We do this through a wide range of actions, and our partnerships with organisations like Red Tractor and RSPCA Assured.

 Our approach